The Beast of Hollow Mountain (1956)

 Review of The Beast of Hollow Mountain

 I have to admit, there’s a warm spot in my heart for The Beast of Hollow Mountain.
 The first two-thirds of the mountain play like a Western movie set in South America.
 There’s conflict over missing cattle, and a beautiful woman.
 In the background of the movie, however, is the titular Beast.
-It is presumed to be behind the disappearance of the cattle, and even some people.
-But it’s not until the end of the meeting that it’s actually seen.
+The audience presumes it to be behind the disappearance of the cattle, and even some people.
+But it’s not until the end of the meeting that the actually sees it.

 Cast of characters